The standard advice is to keep two or three months of expenses in your checking account. However, your circumstances affect how much you save.

 Money saved in a high-yield account isn’t always as easy to access as money in a checking and savings account.
 Only use the high-yield account for money to which you likely won’t need immediate access.

-Consider a Budgeting App or Software
+Consider A Budgeting App Or Software

 Budgeting apps and software allow you to input your expenses to help you manage your finances.
 They often provide recommendations on how much to save.